HGVSnomenclature/VarNomen/_bg-material/basics.md

 ## Terminology

 Considerable effort has been invested to use only clearly defined terms.
-A [_Glossary_](/bg-material/glossary/) with an extensive list of definitions is _**in preparation**_.
+For details see our [_Glossary_](/bg-material/glossary/).

-#### Mutation and polymorphism
+### Mutation and polymorphism

 In some disciplines the term **"mutation"** is used to indicate "_a change_" while in other disciplines it is used to indicate "_a disease-causing change_".
 Similarly, the term **"polymorphism"** is used both to indicate "_a non disease-causing change_" or "_a change found at a frequency of 1% or higher in a population_".
 To prevent this confusion we do not use the terms mutation and polymorphism (including SNP or Single Nucleotide Polymorphism) but neutral terms like **"sequence variant"**, **"alteration"** and **"allelic variant"**.
 Vol.19(1) of Human Mutation (2002) contains several contributions discussing the issues and shows that the term **"mutation"** has developed a negative connotation (see [Cotton RGH - p.2](http://onlinelibrary.wiley.com/doi/10.1002/humu.10029/pdf){:target="\_blank"}, [Condit CM et al. - p.69](http://onlinelibrary.wiley.com/doi/10.1002/humu.10023/pdf){:target="\_blank"} and [Marshall JH - p.76](http://onlinelibrary.wiley.com/doi/10.1002/humu.10021/pdf){:target="\_blank"}).
 Who would like to carry a mutation and thus be a **"mutant"**??
 Current guidelines of authorative organisations now also recommend to use neutral terms like "**variant**" and "**change**" only (see [Richards 2015, Genet.Med.
 17:405-424](http://www.nature.com/gim/journal/v17/n5/pdf/gim201530a.pdf){:target="\_blank"}).

-#### Pathogenic
+### Pathogenic

 Another confusing term used frequently is "a **pathogenic** variant".
 A variant in itself is not "pathogenic", whether it can be causally related to a phenotype observed in a patient is determined by other factors.
-While a non-expert concludes the variant described "_causes disease_", the expert probably means "_causes disease when in a specific context_", e.g:
+While a non-expert concludes the variant described "_**causes disease**_", the expert probably means "_**causes disease when in a specific context**_", e.g:

 *   causes disease when found in a male (X-linked recessive disorder)
 *   causes disease when combined with a change on the other allele (autosomal recessive)